intelligentsupply/Auraly-Logic/README.md

-# ECHO.EXE - An Autonomous AI by Mirroor
+# ECHO.EXE - An Autonomous AI by DEv

 <div align="center">